-DiabetesMine spoke with Weissman by phone in early 2021, just as the Biden administration took office and the scattered vaccine distribution was making headlines.
+DiabetesMine spoke with Weissman by phone in early 2021, just as President Joe Biden took office and the scattered vaccine distribution was making headlines.

-Weissman shared his T1D story as well as his science-based thoughts on COVID-19 vaccine safety for those with diabetes, and how his career focus goes beyond just this particular chronic condition he's lived with since childhood.
+Here is my interview with Dr. Weissman in early 2021, where he shared his T1D story as well as his science-based thoughts on COVID-19 vaccine safety for those with diabetes, and how his career focus goes beyond just this particular chronic condition he's lived with since childhood.

 Can you tell us about your diagnosis with T1D?